washingtonyachtclub/documents/WYC_Policies.md

 Hourly employees will start at an hourly wage greater than or equal to the prevailing University of Washington student minimum wage, as determined by a majority vote of the Executive Council.

 #### Raises
-After the first 100 hours of work, and every three quarters from then on, hourly employees will be eligible for a raise upon recommendation by a performance review committee consisting of the Commodore and at least one additional Executive Council Member meeting in a closed session.
+After the first 100 hours of work, and every three quarters from then on, hourly employees will be eligible for a raise upon recommendation by a performance review committee consisting of the Commodores and at least one additional Executive Council Member meeting in a closed session.

 #### Maximum Wage
 The maximum hourly wage paid to hourly employees will be no greater than 2 times the prevailing University of Washington student minimum wage.